 One of the most overlooked, but helpful, solutions to the shipping cost conundrum is to minimize the distance packages have to travel.
 With Radial, you can accomplish this in a few different ways.

 First, you can keep tabs on inventory across your organization to make sure you ship products from the closest fulfillment center available.
 Knowing where the second and third closest warehouse is located is especially important as inventory levels start to dwindle in popular locations.
-You can also tap into alternative fulfillment options like ship-from-store and curbside pickup to decrease costs you might’ve paid to ship the item from further away.
+You can also tap into alternative store fulfillment options like buy online, pickup in store (BOPIS), buy online, pickup curbside (BOPAC), and ship-from-store to decrease costs while still providing customers with the convenience they’re seeking.

 Either way, by minimizing the number of miles a product has to travel to get from your warehouse to your customer, you can also minimize expenses.